codeforpdx/PASS/docs/README.md

 ## State of Build

-The current build is made with React 18 and bundled with Parcel v2.
+The current build is made with React 18 and bundled with Vite.
 The solid-ui-react library has been incorporated to the application along with Solid's other client libraries (see CONTRIBUTING.md for links to solid react and client library documentation).
 CSS class names and id are lightly modified in JSX to accommodate for React and CSS-in-JS features (primarily React's style attribute) has been included.
 The existing CSS file has also been lightly modified to use font family Arial as default.

 Documentation for the build is located under the docs directory and can be accessed locally using the follow command in the terminal: